meetergo/meetergo-integration/README.md

-# meetergo page integration
+# meetergo Page Integration

-Add meetergo iframes or booking buttons with modals Prefill customer information
+Easily integrate meetergo scheduling into your website with iframes, booking buttons with modals, and form integrations.

 ## Getting Started

-Set meetergo settings and load script in the head of your page
+Set meetergo settings and load the script in the head of your page:

 ```html
 <script>